7 Google Analytics Metrics to Track Every Month

 It’s important to understand that users may visit many pages during one session, but their landing page is the page through which they first entered your website – or “landed” on your site.
 The most popular landing pages on your website provide the majority of your visitors with their first impression of your business.
 Make sure those pages convey your intended message clearly and effectively.
 Create explicit and easy to find calls-to-action on these pages.

 Almost half of all consumers expect web pages to load within two seconds.
 The Page Timings feature in Google Analytics shows you simple bar graphs that pinpoint your slowest pages.
 Then you can click down to Speed Suggestions to create a forward strategy for speeding up all those slow pages.
 It’s worth noting that one of the most common causes of slow page load times is large image files.

 Are Other Google Analytics Metrics Important?

 There are tons of other metrics you can track in Analytics.
 For example, we haven’t even mentioned ecommerce.
 If you sell products or services on your website, you will want to keep track online sales via ecommerce.
 We also recommend enabling the user demographic function.
 Once enabled, Analytics will show you helpful graphs that illustrate your audience’s age, gender, location – and it will even tell you what browser they used to view your website.

 Need More Google Analytics Help?

 If keeping up with your content marketing, website maintenance, and monthly reporting is getting out of hand, Oneupweb can help.
 One of the benefits our content marketing clients enjoy is monthly Google Analytics reporting.
-We tailor each clients’ reports to their specific needs, including only the Google Analytics metrics that matter to them.
-Reach out to the experts at Oneupweb to discuss how we can help.
+We tailor each client’s report to their specific needs, including only the Google Analytics 4 metrics that matter to them.
+Reach out to the experts at Oneupweb to see how we can help.